 If someone has a high moral standard and he fails, then his hypocrisy is more evident.
 But if a person has no moral standard, how can he be rightly accused of hypocrisy?
-The reason the accusation of hypocrisy can so easily stick upon the Christian church is because the moral standard set by Jesus is so high.
-We Christians are supposed to be loving, kind, and gracious, and when we are not but instead act selfishly, our hypocrisy is all the more evident.
-We profess Christ and him crucified but we often fail to exemplify his great loving sacrifice by being selfish and cowardly.
+The reason the accusation of hypocrisy can so easily stick upon the Christian church is that the moral standard set by Jesus is so high.
+We Christians are supposed to be loving, kind, and gracious; and when we are not but instead act selfishly, our hypocrisy is all the more evident.
+We profess Christ and Him crucified, but we often fail to exemplify His great loving sacrifice by being selfish and cowardly.

 So, what do we say when someone accuses the Christian church of being full of hypocrites?
 We say, yes, you're right.